 We are helping people survive and recover from forced displacement in Malawi.
 We do this in partnership with refugee churches in Dzaleka refugee camp and with There Is Hope, a Malawian NGO working in the refugee and host community.

 The refugee churches in Dzaleka offer supportive, live-giving community to the refugee population in the camp.
 They invest in the emotional well-being of all refugees and provide opportunities for all refugees to learn new capacities, thereby fostering hope and dignity for those who have been forcibly displaced.

-We break the isolation of our displaced brothers and sisters through regular visits to the camp.
-We work to connect them with the church-at-large in ways that help meet their needs and accomplish their mission.
+We break the isolation of our displaced brothers and sisters through regular visits to the camp, and we work to connect them with the church-at-large in ways that help them accomplish their mission.

-Located in the highlands an hour away from the capital city of Lilongwe, Dzaleka refugee camp offers shelter to around 25,000 forcibly displaced women, children and men.
+Located in the highlands an hour away from the capital city of Lilongwe, Dzaleka refugee camp offers shelter to around 34,000 forcibly displaced women, children and men.
 Dzaleka had been a political prison before it was transformed into a refugee camp in response to a massive influx of refugees from Africa's Great Lakes region in 1994.
 Primary countries of origin represented in the camp include D.R.
 Congo, Burundi, Rwanda, Ethiopia, Eritrea and Somalia.